pythonindia/inpycon-blog/content/blog/2021/cfp-announcement.md

 So, whether you are someone submitting a proposal for talks for the first time or just want to share what you have been up to with Python for a long time.
 This is YOUR time to shine!

-We are looking forward to seeing beginner, intermediate, and advanced proposals on topics mentioned below from speakers from a variety of experience levels and fields.
-You don’t need to be a veteran who has spoken at dozens of conferences.
+We are looking forward to seeing beginner, intermediate, and advanced proposals on diverse topics from speakers of different expertise, and experience.
+To a submit a proposal, you don’t need to be a veteran who has spoken at a dozen conferences in the past.
 For making our conference truly diverse, we are looking for all kinds of people.
-That’s what our community is comprised of, and that’s what this conference’s schedule should be made from.
+That’s what our community is comprised of, and that’s what this conference’s schedule should be truly made out of.

 Please make note of some important dates as mentioned below: